 3. Don’t just praise for winning

-Let’s say your child was shooting basketball hoops.
+Let’s say your child was throwing basketball hoops.
 Do you only praise her when she makes a shot?

 It’s easy to do this, and often natural.
 After all, the main point of the game is to make shots into the basket.
 So, when it happens, it warrants praise all around.